Kavian77/Clue/README.md

 ### 📦 Smart Batching

 With smart batching, PIQ Core efficiently groups events to reduce the number of network requests, minimizing the impact on bandwidth and enhancing performance.
-Batching parameters like `batchInterval` and `batchSizeKB` can be configured to adjust the frequency and size of batches, striking a balance between real-time data and network load.
+Batching parameters like `syncingInterval` and `maxBatchSizeInKB` can be configured to adjust the frequency and size of batches, striking a balance between real-time data and network load.

 ### 🔧 Middleware Support